rackerlabs/rackspace-how-to/content/general/linux-os-mitigations-against-cpu-speculative-execution-vulnerabilities.md

 Further remediation might be necessary as evaluation of these vulnerabilities continues.

-Contact your support team with any questions or concerns.
+As always, please contact your support team if you have any questions.